By: Matt Luedke

 This is one of the reasons why we recommend that you seek out guidance from an experienced estate planning attorney.
-He or she will make your estate plan as “airtight” as they possibly can, leading to fewer legal issues for your family to squabble over.
-Nonetheless, reducing the possibility of your family fighting over your estate will take much more than just a solid estate plan.
+He or she will make your plan as “airtight” as they possibly can, leading to fewer legal issues for your family to squabble over.
+Nonetheless, reducing the possibility of your family fighting over your estate will take much more than just a solid estate strategy.

 An even larger source of estate issues is when a family member gets surprised by what they expected to inherit from an estate plan and end up receiving much less than what they personally believe they deserve.
 It’s for this very reason that you will want to have this conversation with your family, as Wells Fargo covers in their article titled “Discussing Your Estate Plan With Family.”

 Most people would like to do everything they can to prevent in-fighting within their family.
-To ensure your own family doesn’t fight over your estate, contact our estate planning attorneys to get your estate plan created, and we will help you express your thoughts so you’re better prepared to speak with your family.
+To ensure your own family doesn’t fight over your estate, contact our estate planning attorneys to get your plan started, and we will help you express your thoughts so you’re better prepared to speak with your family.